boliqq07/featurebox/docs/Examples/sample_fea0.rst

 Batch Transform Data
 ======================

-If you don't have a preference for features or idea, just try BatchFeature, we using features from pymatgen.
+If you don't have a preference or idea for features, just try with ``BatchFeature`` , We using features from pymatgen firstly.

-1.Transform structure list.
+- Transform structure list.

 >>> from featurebox.featurizers.batch_feature import BatchFeature
 >>> bf = BatchFeature(data_type="structures", return_type="df")